filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 ## Data transfer

 After the deal is published, the client prepares the data for storage and transfers it to the provider.
-Upon receiving all of the data, the provider packs the data into a sector (the fundamental storage unit used by Filecoin) and seals it.
+Upon receiving all the data, the provider packs the data into a sector (the fundamental storage unit used by Filecoin) and seals it.

 See [Preparing and transferring data](https://proto.school/verifying-storage-on-filecoin/02)